Conference Speaker 101

-With my experience of , I enthusiastically applied again for many conferences.
-But unlike the first time, I now got accepted to most of them: Voxxed Days Athens, Voxxed Days Cluj Napoca, Devoxx Belgium, Codeweek and J-Fall. .
+With my experience of an acceptance rate of 14%, I enthusiastically applied again for many conferences.
+But unlike the first time, I now got accepted to most of them: Voxxed Days Athens, Voxxed Days Cluj Napoca, Devoxx Belgium, Codeweek and J-Fall.
+An incredible success rate of 71%.
 With disbelieve and so much gratitude I went on this adventure.

 Now, almost a year after I set this goal, I’ve spoken at 3 meetups and 7 conferences, even some abroad.
 I am flabbergasted and so grateful.
 But even though I am surprised of the end result, I can’t say that it just happened by accident.
 Looking back, it was a clear algorithm:

 - Put in the work and hours